With a blank map of Argentina or an outline map of Argentina you can learn…

 Blank Map of Colombia – Colombia Outline Map [PDF]

-On this page, we feature not one blank map of Colombia, but six!
-Each carefully constructed using a layered approach towards learning about a country.
-For example, the Colombia outline map is a blank map with the outer borders of the country.
+This page features not one blank map of Colombia but six!
+Each is carefully constructed using a layered approach to learning about a country.
+For example, the Colombia outline map is a blank map with the country’s outer borders.
 This is ideal for drawing in features.

 Outline Map of Colombia

-Colombia, named in reference to the Italian explorer Christopher Columbus, is a country in South America.
+Colombia, named after the Italian explorer Christopher Columbus, is a country in South America.
 It has a population of approx. 52 million, and covers an area of 440,831 square miles (1,141,748 km2).
-It’s history as a colony of Spain greatly influenced its culture and identity today.
+Its history as a colony of Spain greatly influenced its culture and identity today.
 Roughly 87.5% of the population is classified as “non-ethnic”, or of mixed European and Amerindian ancestry.
-The indigenous Amerindian today make up only 4.3% of the population.
+The indigenous Amerindians today make up only 4.3% of the population.

 Download as PDF (A4)